khadija-azeem1/.github/profile/README.md

-# About IYS
+# About
 TDL

-# Purpose of Github Repository
+# Requesting Access to Repositories
 TDL